 The 17,000 liter per day demonstration plant served as a showcase project for second generation (2G) bioethanol production at the UN climate summit in Copenhagen in December 2009.

-PENFORD Products Company - Cedar Rapids, Iowa, USA
+PENFORD Products Company (now INGREDION INC.) - Cedar Rapids, Iowa, USA

 Penford Products Company successfully started up their state-of-the-art fuel ethanol facility in May 2008.
 The plant utilizes technology licensed by VOGELBUSCH USA and has a nameplate capacity of 450,000 liters per day.
 Corn hydrolysate from the company’s existing wet corn milling operation is used as feedstock.